Gallston e

 The gall bladder stores and releases bile juice that helps in digesting fats.
 Sometimes, stone-like objects made up of bilirubin or cholesterol develop in the gall bladder or the bile duct.
 If left untreated they can cause pain and discomfort, besides other complications.
 Gall stones can eaily be removed with the help of minimal invasive surgery.
+Contact us for Gallstone treatment in Mumbai.

 The size of gall stones can vary from a tiny grains of sand to a golf ball.
 The most interesting fact about gall stones is that the small ones cause the maximum trouble while the larger ones remain quietly in the gall bladder for years without causing any problem and do not require any treatment.